 Boston Removal / Deportation Defense Lawyer

-The Boston Removal / Deportation Defense lawyers at FitzGerald Law Company have vast courtroom experience litigating and defending immigrants from deportation/ removal from the U.S. We routinely appear before the Immigration Court in Boston to represent clients and ensure that their rights are protected.
-We will aggressively battle against the Department of Homeland Security (DHS) attorneys to prevent families from being separated and forced to live apart.
+The Boston Removal / Deportation Defense lawyers at FitzGerald Law Company have vast courtroom experience litigating and defending immigrants from deportation / removal from the U.S. We routinely appear before the Immigration Court in Boston and at courts throughout the country to represent clients and ensure that their rights are protected.
+We will aggressively battle against the I.C.E. attorneys from the Department of Homeland Security (DHS) to prevent immigrant families from being separated and forced to live apart.
 It is actually part of our firm’s mission to fight to keep families together here in the U.S..

 What is Deportation / Removal?

-Removal (also known as Deportation) is the process in which an official from one of DHS’ immigration agencies (USCIS, CBP or ICE) makes an initial determination that a person is in the U.S. unlawfully or without proper permission and they initiate a legal process to remove or deport the person.
+Removal (commonly referred to as Deportation) is the process in which the government of the U.S. forces a person to leave the United States, and it begins when an official from one of DHS’ immigration agencies (USCIS, CBP or ICE) makes an initial determination that a person is in the U.S. unlawfully, without proper documentation or has violated their immigration status.
+The immigration official will initiate the process to remove or deport the person by issuing the individual a Notice to Appear before an Immigration Judge, or in some limited circumstances, an Order of Expedited Removal.

-In most instances, the law allows the person to contest or fight DHS in an administrative court proceeding before the Department of Justice in the Immigration Court.
-The person has a right to be represented by an attorney in these proceedings and the person can petition the Immigration Court for an immigration benefit which will allow them to remain in the U.S.
+In most instances, the law allows the person to contest or fight DHS by appearing before an Immigration Judge in an administrative proceeding at one of the Department of Justice’s Immigration Courts.
+The person has a right to be represented by an attorney in these proceedings and the person can petition the Immigration Court for an immigration benefit which will allow them to remain lawfully in the U.S.

 Will I be Held in Jail During my Removal / Deportation Proceedings?